 Carefully wrap china in sheets of clean newsprint paper, be careful because old newspaper stains!
 Place newsprint paper in the bottom of a Dishpak for cushioning.
 Wrap each piece individually then wrap up to three in a bundle with a double layer of paper.
 Place these bundled items in the carton in a row on the edge.
 Surround each bundle with crushed paper, being careful to leave no unfilled spaces.
 Add two or three inches of crushed paper on top of the bundle to protect rims and make a level base for the next level.
 Horizontal cardboard dividers can be helpful in keeping layers level.
 Smaller plates, saucers and shallow bowls can make up a second layer.
 Wrap and pack in the same way as larger items.

-Stuff glasses and stemware with crumpled tissue or packing paper before wrapping.
+Best Among other moving tips is to stuff glasses and stemware with crumpled tissue or packing paper before wrapping.
 Lay it on the corner of the packing paper and roll it one or two full rotations; pull sides of packing paper up and over glass/stemware and continue rolling to the far corner.
 Corrugated paper rolls or cellular boxes may be used for added protection.
 Place glasses and stemware at the top of your box.

 Lamp Shades and Bases Handle lampshades by their wire frames only and place in a carton lined with paper.
 Surround the shade with protective paper.
 Shades can be placed inside each other, as long as they are separated by paper.
 Bernard has cartons specially designed for packing lamp bases.
 These cartons are also good for floor lamps and garbage cans.

+Moving tips come in handy especially if you packing electronics.
 If possible, pack electronics in their original cartons.
 As long as proper packing materials are used (bubble wrap, newsprint, foam sheeting, comforters/blankets, pillows, etc.), electronics can be safely packed in sturdy boxes.

 Start by padding the bottom of the carton with a generous amount of packing material.
 Wrap electronics with paper and place in carton.
 Tightly pack padding around and on top of the unit to prevent damage.
 Firmly seal the carton.
 Note: When you unpack your electronics, let them reach room temperature before plugging them in.